bensutherland/R-scripts/Rqtl/README.md

+Some bits of code I found helpful while using Rqtl (http://www.rqtl.org)

-This code is currently in development.
+Note: this code is currently in development